HassenGHR/workforce_manager/README.md

 # Workforce Manager

-A Flutter mobile application for managing employee data, generating HR documents, and tracking workforce information with offline capabilities.
+A Flutter mobile application for managing employee data, generating HR documents, and tracking workforce information.

 ## Overview

-Workforce Manager is a standalone HR management tool that enables small to medium businesses to manage their employees and generate essential HR documentation without requiring an internet connection or backend integration.
+Workforce Manager is a standalone HR management tool that enables small to medium businesses to manage their employees and generate essential HR documentation.
 The app stores all data locally on the device using SQLite/Hive database.

 ## Key Features